awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 ## Turning on the option to publish logs to Amazon CloudWatch<a name="AuroraPostgreSQL.CloudWatch.Publishing"></a>

-You can choose the Log export setting to publish your Aurora PostgreSQL DB cluster's PostgreSQL log to CloudWatch Logs when you create your Aurora PostgreSQL DB cluster\.
-Or, you can modify the cluster later and choose the option to start publishing the PostgreSQL log to CloudWatch from that point forward\.
+To publish your Aurora PostgreSQL DB cluster's PostgreSQL log to CloudWatch Logs, choose the **Log export** option for the cluster\.
+You can choose the Log export setting when you create your Aurora PostgreSQL DB cluster\.
+Or, you can modify the cluster later on\.
+When you modify an existing cluster, its PostgreSQL logs from each instance are published to CloudWatch cluster from that point on\.
 For Aurora PostgreSQL, the PostgreSQL log \(`postgresql.log`\) is the only log that gets published to Amazon CloudWatch\.

 You can use the AWS Management Console, the AWS CLI, or the RDS API to turn on the Log export feature for your Aurora PostgreSQL DB cluster\.